SAUCE FOR THE GANDER

-And yet, in cases like Brewer v.
+And yet, cases like Brewer v.
 Dick Lavy Farms, LLC, Fliegman v.
 Rubin, and Booska v.
 Patel lead the march toward limiting the Massachusetts Rule with the rule that a landowner had a duty to act reasonably when exercising self-help rights.
 Such a limitation on the Massachusetts Rule almost guarantees that the Rule will be further watered down by permitting suits against tree owners for encroachment.
 And when that happens, the Massachusetts Rule will be indistinguishable from the Hawaii Rule.

-Afterwards, she sued Cindy to recover the costs of removing the tree.
+Afterward, she sued Cindy to recover the costs of removing the tree.
 After a nonjury trial, the court awarded Barbara only a portion of her costs to remove the tree.
 Barbara appealed, arguing that the county court erred by not awarding all of her costs.
 Cindy and Hoyt cross-appealed, arguing that the county court erred in finding them liable for damaging the tree because Cindy had the right to cut the encroaching tree roots.
 The circuit court reversed, reasoning that because Barbara could not be compelled to pay for Cindy’s damaged sewer line, she likewise had no cause of action against Cindy and Hoyt if the tree was damaged when Cindy exercised her privilege to cut the roots encroaching onto her property.